 Act as academic advisor for potential and enrolled undergraduate students, and answer inquiries and direct students to appropriate resources;

-Maintain confidentiality in accordance to the Family Educational Rights and Privacy Act (FERPA) laws; and
+Maintain confidentiality in accordance to the Family Educational Rights and Privacy Act (FERPA) laws.

-2) Coordinate and manage key operational processes for Film and Video Studies, including graduation, student affairs and assisting in course scheduling and grading.
+2) Coordinate and manage key operational processes for Film and Video Studies, including graduation and student affairs; assist in course scheduling and grading.

 Organize and provide FAVS graduation information for Academic Affairs; and coordinate participation from Film and Video Studies for Fall and Spring convocation/commencement ceremonies;